gabriel-azion/doc-studies-mocks/APIs/metadata.md/index.md

 # Metadata

-The Edge Functions on Edge Firewall provide a set of metadata that can be manipulated to:
+The edge functions on Edge Firewall have access to a set of metadata that can be manipulated to:

 - Filter and manage access to your application.
 - Apply specific logic in different scenarios.